Huguitis/aoi.js-documentation/src/functions/util/let.md

 ---
 title: $let
-description: $let is used for temporary variables.
+description: $let is used for storing temporary variables.
 id: let
 ---